MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-external-library-transact-sql.md

 ## Permissions

 Requires the `ALTER ANY EXTERNAL LIBRARY` permission.

-Users who created an external library, can alter that external library.
+By default, the **dbo** user or any member of the role **db_owner** has permission to run ALTER EXTERNAL LIBRARY.
+Additionally, the user who created the external library can alter that external library.

 ## Examples